 An article in the Houston Chronicle in 2007 described the 800 block of Main Street as, "the most blighted block in all of downtown."
 The facilities became nearly impossible for Kalas to upkeep, and with the rise of competing hotels in the area and the lack of funding to update the building, he sold it to Hines, an international development firm.
 The Montagu was imploded on January 20, 2008; Hines demolished the entire city block except for the Stowers Building to make way for BG Group Place (at the time MainPlace).
-Part of a 46- story skyscraper now sits in the Montagu's place.
+Part of a 46-story skyscraper now sits in the Montagu's place.

-Decca records: Decca Records is a UK record label, which Edward Lewis established in 1929.
+Decca Records: Decca Records is a UK record label, which Edward Lewis established in 1929.
 Lewis, along with American Decca's first president Jack Kapp and later American Decca president Milton Rackmil, established its US label in late 1934.
 In 1937, Lewis sold the American arm of Decca, breaking the link between the UK and US Decca labels for several decades.

 The British label was renowned for its development of recording methods, while the American company developed the concept of cast albums in the musical genre.
 Both wings are now part of the Universal Music Group, which is owned by Vivendi, a media conglomerate headquartered in Paris, France.
 The name "Decca" was chosen as a brand name by Wilfred S. Samuel, a linguist, as it was easy to pronounce in most languages.
 He merged the word "Mecca" with the initial D of their logo "Dulcet" or their trademark Decca "Dulcephone", a portable gramophone patented in 1914 by musical instrument makers Barnett Samuel and Sons.
 According to Wikipedia, "that company was eventually renamed the Decca Gramophone Co.
 Ltd. and then sold to former stockbroker Edward Lewis in 1929.
-Within years, Decca Records Ltd. was the second largest record label in the world, calling itself 'The Supreme Record Company'".
+Within years, Decca Records Ltd. was the second largest record label in the world, calling itself "The Supreme Record Company".

-In the 1950s, when the Decca studios in the US were located in the Pythian Temple in New York City.
-Patsy's relationship with Decca is detailed on pp. 3-6 of the chronology.
+In the 1950s, when the Decca studios in the US were in the Pythian Temple in New York City.
+Patsy's relationship with Decca begins in the year 1960 and is described throughout the chronology.

-Crazy: "Crazy, which has gone on to sell millions of copies and continues to hold the status, established in 1997, as the number one jukebox hit of all time.
+Crazy: The song, written by Willie Nelson and recorded by Patsy in 1961, has gone on to sell millions of copies and continues to hold the status, established in 1997, as the number one jukebox hit of all time.